 We also have another Island Hopping Itinerary in Greece that starts from Athens but follows a different route.
 In this one, the stars are places like Aegina, Dokos, and Hydra.
 Check it out as well, because as we already mentioned Greece has so much to offer, you can never get enough.

 Day Seven – Corfu

 This island that has never fallen under the Ottoman oppression has a rich multi-cultural heritage.
-Throughout the years Corfu has been dominated by the Venetians, the French and the British.
+Throughout the years Corfu has been dominated by the Venetians, the French, and the British.
 Therefore the island has become a part of the Western World.
-This is the home of the first Greek University, the first Philharmonic Orchestra and the First School of Fine Arts.
+This is the home of the first Greek University, the first Philharmonic Orchestra, and the First School of Fine Arts.
 The historical monuments and architectural treasures are numerous.
-Furthermore, Corfu is blessed with stunning natural landscape, crystal clear seas, and excellent weather all year round.
+Furthermore, Corfu is blessed with the stunning natural landscapes, crystal clear seas, and excellent weather all year round.